-- To pay the premiums when they are due; - To comply with the policy terms and conditions; - To tell us of any potential claims as soon as possible; - To provide us, at the agreed intervals, with the information specified in the policy as needed to ensure effective and timely cover; - To ensure that any information you supply is complete and accurate at the time when you provide it; - To provide information about the policy and how it works to members.
+- To pay the premiums when they are due. - To comply with the policy terms and conditions. - To tell us of any potential claims as soon as possible. - To provide us at the agreed intervals with the information specified in the policy as needed to ensure effective and timely cover. - To have obtained all necessary consents from the insured persons to enable us to process their information. - To ensure that any information you supply is complete and accurate at the time when you provide it.